/ Yamcs Server Manual / Data Management / Object Archive (buckets)

 The RocksDB buckets can be created in the configuration or programmatically using the HTTP API.

-The buckets keyword in etc/yamcs.yaml will define a list of buckets.
+The buckets keyword in etc/yamcs.yaml defines a list of buckets.

 buckets: